 Commissioned by Bristol University Department for Public Engagement

-Theatre students from Bristol University performed these pieces in strategic places around the city, beginning outside the Victoria Rooms, proceeded to the harbourside, Queens' Square and culminating in performances at We The Curious.
+Theatre students from Bristol University performed all the street theatre pieces in strategic places around the city, beginning outside the Victoria Rooms, proceeded to the harbourside, Queens' Square and culminated in performances at We The Curious.